 Some of the cheapest off property (yet uninsured) options for storing lots of gold bullion in bulk may merely by renting a self-storage unit although this, of course, has inherent risks associated as well.

 Perhaps you aren’t going to grab your shovel and treasure map quite yet.

-Admittedly some of the aforementioned suggestions will not fit your circumstance and are for mere entertainment as well.
+Admittedly some of the suggestions above will not fit your circumstance and are for mere entertainment as well.

 The point of this "How to Store Gold Bullion" article is that one can be conservatively creative in utilizing sensible locations to conceal gold bullion stashes.

 Discretion and common sense are paramount here.
-If you have dependents, make sure you always have a legal will and directions on how to find any and all hidden treasures.
+If you have dependents, make sure you always have a legal will and directions on how to find all hidden treasures.

 Thanks for visiting us at SD Bullion.